 Rats enjoy the dubious accolade of being everyone’s most-hated pest.
 They’re dirty.
 They bite.
 They are carriers of diseases, bacteria and parasites.
 They infest human spaces, cause damage, contaminate food, set up home where they’re not wanted (everywhere) and businesses up and down the country are forced to spend money on robust pest control measures to keep their numbers under control.

 And their numbers are indeed a big problem.
 Rats are incredibly successful breeders.
 Reaching sexual maturity after four-five weeks, a single female rat will typically give birth to six litters of between five and twelve rat pups a year.
-Though the life expectancy of the average rat is between just one and two years, such is their propensity to reproduce that new generations flourish – and continue to breed – before the old ones die off.
+Though the life expectancy of the average rate is between just one and two years, such is their propensity to reproduce that new generations flourish – and continue to breed – before the old ones die off.
 In fact, a population of just two rats has the potential to swell to around 1,250 in one single twelve-month period and can grow exponentially from there.

 You may think that the biting cold of winter may keep rat numbers in check.
-After all, rats, like many rodents, do not hibernate during the winter months and in harsh conditions, generally, wild animals don’t prosper.
-They also don’t have the ability to fatten themselves up in preparation for the cold – their stomachs are too small and their metabolism, too fast.
+After all, rats, like many rodents, do not hibernate during the winter months and in harsh conditions wild animals generally don’t prosper.
+They also don’t have the ability to fatten themselves up in preparation for the cold – their stomachs are too small and their metabolism too fast.

 But the brown rat is a hardy species.
 They are survival machines and their winter habits remain largely consistent regardless of environment – though there is lull in their normal activities in winter and breeding tends to slow down.
 Nonetheless, like all warm-blooded mammals, in order to survive the harsh conditions, rats need warmth and a consistent supply of food.